-CUDs are critical entities for closing the digital by aggregated un and underserved premises divide in Vermont.
-The state has promoted and across towns.
-Less dense and isolated towns supported CUDs as a mechanism for expanding may not individually provide the profitability broadband across the state in the most rural needed for ISPs to expand or provide adequate service to their area, nor may they have the areas; the infrastructure the state has built around CUDs and the progress CUDs have made leverage to appropriately scale for efficient makes it clear that CUDs will continue to play solutions on their own.
-By aggregating demand an important role in the telecommunications and sharing resources, CUDs allow towns to landscape in the state. gain more negotiating power and increase their appeal to potential investors.
+CUDs are critical entities for closing the digital divide in Vermont.
+The state has promoted and supported CUDs as a mechanism for expanding broadband across the state in the most rural areas; the infrastructure the state has built around CUDs and the progress CUDs have made makes it clear that CUDs will continue to play an important role in the telecommunications landscape in the state.